saumendu/hello-world/README.md

 # hello-world
-My first Git Hub Project to explore Github
+My first GitHub Project to explore GitHub.
+I wish to become a well to do coder.